shaloo/docs.arcana/docs/howto/onboard_users/wallet_pwdless_login.md

 **That is all!**  :material-party-popper:

-Your dApp is all set for onboarding users via the passwordless login mechanism.
+Your dApp is all set for onboarding users via the password-free login mechanism.

 ## What's Next?

-After enabling passwordless login in your dApp, you can allow authenticated users to access the Arcana wallet for signing blockchain transactions on any EVM-compatible network.
+After enabling password-free login in your dApp, you can allow authenticated users to access the Arcana wallet for signing blockchain transactions on any EVM-compatible network.

 ## See also